Citric acid urine testUrine - citric acid test

 Normal value ranges may vary slightly among different laboratories.
 Some labs use different measurements or test different samples.
 Talk to your provider about the meaning of your specific test results.

 What Abnormal Results Mean

-Low levels of citric acid may indicate possible renal tubular acidosis and a tendency to form calcium kidney stones.
+A low level of citric acid may mean renal tubular acidosis and a tendency to form calcium kidney stones.

 The following may decrease urine citric acid levels:

 - Chronic kidney failure

 - Excessive muscle activity